By Nicole Reyes, Director, Fraud Prevention

 For most financial institutions, the knee-jerk reaction to this trend might be to ramp up fraud prevention methodology, enforcing stricter rules on flagging potentially suspicious transactions; but doing so can quickly increase your false-positive rate.
 A member may quickly become frustrated if he/she has a transaction declined at the point-of-sale because his/her credit union is being extra cautious.

 How do credit unions effectively battle this new wave of CNP fraud without negatively impacting the member experience?
 Here are a few ways we would recommend:

 It’s easy to see increases or decreases in fraud across your portfolio as a sign you should tighten up or relax transaction acceptance rules.
 In reality, fraud can vary significantly depending on several factors, such as:

-- CNP Method – It wasn’t just eCommerce that caused the spike in CNP fraud in 2020; as consumers began testing out payment methods like digital/touchless or buy online/pick up in-store (BOPIS), fraudsters were quick to pick up on the trend.
+- CNP Method – It wasn’t just eCommerce that caused the spike in CNP fraud; as consumers began testing out payment methods like digital/touchless or buy online/pick up in-store (BOPIS), fraudsters were quick to pick up on the trend.

-- Transaction size: Curiously, while overall fraud rose, the average transaction dollar amount declined in 2020, settling in at well below $100 per transaction.
-The reasons for this are varied and include the emergence of a new breed of less sophisticated, younger criminals that is seemingly content with taking less profit per transaction in favor of playing the volume game.
+- Transaction size: As overall fraud rose, the average transaction dollar amount also rose slightly in 2021, reaching an average of $160 per transaction.
+Despite the increase, it still supports the “small, long game” we’ve been seeing for quite a while.
+The reasons for this are varied and include the emergence of a new breed of less sophisticated, younger criminals that are seemingly content with taking less profit per transaction in favor of playing the volume game.
 For credit unions, the lower average ticket amount makes it more difficult to track patterns and catch large-scale scams.

 Taking a more nuanced approach to fraud prevention that considers the above factors will help prevent fraud and help lower the risk of false positives.